-Report Recommendations Management's Most Current Response Status () Hiring Concern, January 2019 University Management should review the noted exception to determine if further research should be conducted and what remedies should be taken.
-HR should ensure it complies with established policies regarding reviewing hiring packet documentation in a timely manner and before an offer is made.
+Report Recommendations Management's Most Current Response Status () University Management should review the noted exception to determine if further research should be conducted and what remedies should be taken. holds faculty, department chairs and Deans responsible for accuracy.
+The Vice Provost will develop this process.
+Management has implemented an on-going process to review exceptions.
+Person Responsible: Dr. Brenda Nichols, Vice Provost for Digital Learning Revised Timetable for Completion: June 30, 2020 (was September 30, 2019) In Progress Hiring Concern, January 2019 HR should ensure it complies with established policies regarding reviewing hiring packet documentation in a timely manner and before an offer is made.
 Management should implement a process to ensure that past employment, including employment dates, is verified prior to employment with the University.
 If this verification responsibility falls upon the hiring manager, HR should consider updating the Reference Check form to include a section for this verification.
-Policies and procedures should be updated for this process. holds faculty, department chairs and Deans responsible for accuracy.
-The Vice Provost will develop this process.
-Management has implemented an on-going process to review exceptions.
-Person Responsible: Dr. Brenda Nichols, Vice Provost for Digital Learning Revised Timetable for Completion: June 30, 2020 (was September 30, 2019) Management will create a mandatory training program for all employees who serve on selection committees.
+Policies and procedures should be updated for this process.
+Management will create a mandatory training program for all employees who serve on selection committees.
 Management will update the HR staffing policies to reflect current practices, emphasizing the role of the search chair in ensuring compliance for recommended candidates.
 Management will update forms used in the staffing process so that selection committees understand and accept their responsibility to adhere to principles of employee selection.
-Person Responsible: Catherine Benson, Associate Vice President for HR; Xundra Ward, Staffing Manager; and Robert Wagner, Training Manager Revised Timetable for Completion: May 31, 2020 (was In Progress In Progress In Progress Server Management & Active Directory, July 2019 August 31, 2019) or this audit are actively being addressed.
-The details are not put in network security or to the design, operation, or defense of a consist audit.
-The status for these items is as follows: Title IX Employee Training (Compliance Review), April 2019 Lamar University should ensure faculty, staff members, and students with authority over sexual misconduct hearings and appeals receive the required training each calendar year going forward.
+Person Responsible: Catherine Benson, Associate Vice President for HR; Xundra Ward, Staffing Manager; and Robert Wagner, Training Manager Revised Timetable for Completion: May 31, 2020 (was August 31, 2019) In Progress In Progress Server Management & Active Directory, July 2019 Issues, recommendations, and management action plans for this audit are actively being addressed.
+The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139).
+There are nine audit recommendations outstanding from this audit.
+The status for these items is as follows: Three recommendations: Implemented Six recommendations: In Progress Title IX Employee Training (Compliance Review), April 2019 Lamar University should ensure faculty, staff members, and students with authority over sexual misconduct hearings and appeals receive the required training each calendar year going forward.
 Lamar University will make sure that staff members with authority over sexual misconduct hearings and appeal receive an annual training or refresher course at the start of each academic year in the fall semester.
 The Fall 2019 training was conducted on Oct.
 3 & 4, 2019.
 Implemented

-(\) Status Categories: Implemented; Verification of Implementation in Progress; In Progress; Planned; Factors Delay Implementation; Management Does Not Plan to Implement Recommendation ITEMS PRESENTED IN RED ARE FROM AUDIT REPORTS ISSUED PRIOR TO SEPTEMBER 30, 2018
+^() Status Categories: Implemented; Verification of Implementation in Progress; In Progress; Planned; Factors Delay Implementation; Management Does Not Plan to Implement Recommendation ITEMS PRESENTED IN RED ARE FROM AUDIT REPORTS ISSUED PRIOR TO SEPTEMBER 30, 2018